maartene/DCJam2025/docs/BACKLOG.md

     - ✅ Show a static sprite
     - Should show where sprite is looking (probably requires approval testing)

+- Enemies as models
+    - ✅ Show a 3D model

 - Party members should have some interesting aspects, at least a name and a portrait.

 - Party members should be able to attack as well